Financial Aid Information and Policies

 Vice President of Student Financial Services

 Student Financial Services (SFS) Mission Statement: Student Financial Services exists to empower students to make informed decisions regarding funding their Liberty University education by providing unrivaled access to institutional resources, federal and state aid, and military benefits.
-We come alongside students to help fulfil their God-ordained purpose by providing exceptional customer service and innovative solutions and programs while maintaining the highest standards of accuracy and compliance.
+We come alongside students to help fulfill their God-ordained purpose by providing exceptional customer service and innovative solutions and programs while maintaining the highest standards of accuracy and compliance.

-The Financial Aid Office coordinates and administers the financial aid programs for the University.
-The Financial Aid Office provides financial assistance to all eligible students.
-The student and the student’s family are primarily responsible for the cost of higher education.
+The Financial Aid Office coordinates and administers the financial aid programs for the University and provides financial assistance to all eligible students.
+The student and the student’s family are responsible for the cost of higher education.
 A student who needs financial assistance is expected to contribute by working or borrowing a reasonable portion of the funds needed for educational expenses.
 The student’s family, as applicable, is expected to make a maximum effort to assist in the payment of the expenses involved.

-In an effort to keep student’s interest as top priority, and in accordance with 34 CFR 668.14(22)(i), the Financial Aid Office does “not provide any commission, bonus, or other incentive payment based directly or indirectly upon success in securing enrollments or financial aid to any person or entity engaged in any student recruiting or admission activities or in making decisions regarding the awarding of title IV, HEA program funds, except that this limitation does not apply to the recruitment of foreign students residing in foreign countries who are not eligible to receive title IV, HEA program funds.”
+In an effort to keep students' interests as our top priority, and in accordance with 34 CFR 668.14(22)(i), the Financial Aid Office does “not provide any commission, bonus, or other incentive payment based directly or indirectly upon success in securing enrollments or financial aid to any person or entity engaged in any student recruiting or admission activities or in making decisions regarding the awarding of title IV, HEA program funds, except that this limitation does not apply to the recruitment of foreign students residing in foreign countries who are not eligible to receive title IV, HEA program funds.”

 All applicants for financial aid are required to: